Durga McBroom: Other activities

 In addition to her music career, McBroom performed as an actress in the movies Flashdance, The Rosebud Beach Hotel, the episode "Lullabye" of the TV show Hunter (with Gary Sinise), and several other less notable appearances.
 She also appears in many videos, including "California Girls", "Yankee Rose" and "Just a Gigolo" for David Lee Roth; "Would I Lie To You" for Eurythmics; "Day In, Day Out" for David Bowie and "When I Think of You" for Janet Jackson.

 In April 2010, she started to work with the Argentinian band "The End Pink Floyd" show in Buenos Aires, including some appearances with Guy Pratt and Jon Carin.
 In October 2011, McBroom joined her sister Lorelei to sing "The Great Gig in the Sky" in Anaheim, California with the Australian Pink Floyd Show.
 2017 saw her reunite with Gary Wallis, Scott Page, and Claudia Fontaine in several Italian shows.

 She tours the world singing with various bands (Shpongle Live / May 3–4, 2019).
-She also recorded a second Blue Pearl album with Youth.
+She also recorded a second Blue Pearl album with Youth, which has yet to be released.
+Currently she’s touring the world with her own Pink Floyd tribute band, Pink Floyd Legacy.

 February 2020 saw her return to the big screen in the controversial film Sammy-Gate, premiering in the Netherlands at IFFR (Rotterdam).
 She and her sister Lorelei are also featured on Steve Hackett's album At the Edge of Light, being featured on the chart-topping single "Underground Railroad", as well as on the single "Wingbeats" from his subsequent album,"Surrender Of Silence".
 A single written with Graziano Regoli and Vittorio De Scalzi (New Trolls) called "American Big Top" came out in June 2020 on Supa Qween Records, a fiery protest song reflective of the times.
 Another album, Black Floyd, was recorded with her sister Lorelei (co-produced by Dave Kerzner), and released in July 2020 as The McBroom Sisters.
 It includes some cover songs as well as original material.
+She also continued her acting career in the film Naples to New York, directed by Academy Award-winning Italian director Gabriele Salvatores, released in 2024.